mattventer/SmartNotifySMS/README.txt

     - Note: you must authorize this app + bot in your channel by using the OAuth2 tab
 - name-of-channel-to-monitor is the channel name exactly as it appears in discord, excluding the leading '#'
 - admin is the only user who can use commands: !sms and !showlist
+- admin username must be full, unique, username.
+Not your nickname specific to the channel

 HELP:
 - If the bot loads but nothing happens when a message is sent in the channel, ensure the specific channel